 Two of the most annoying things about traveling with jewelry is being able to find it quickly and keeping it from getting tangled up, but an organizer bag can help prevent these issues.
 Those traveling with more expensive pieces can also easily place the whole case in hotel safes to keep it safer while traveling.

-I have had this silk brocade jewelry roll for several years which has several zippered compartments, a snap roll for rings, and folds flat.
-It could also potentially double as an evening bag.
+I have had a silk brocade jewelry roll like this one for about 10 years which has several zippered compartments, a snap roll for rings, and folds flat.
 The problem is that necklaces and earrings can get tangled if not kept in the separate pockets.

 For those who are wanting little pockets for individual pieces to put into a larger travel or toiletry bag rather than a full-sized jewelry roll, consider these little jewelry pocket packs.
 These can help keep your jewelry more protected and separated when placed in another bag.